nsaunders/writing/posts/function-aschild-polymorphic-components/index.md

 </Highlight>
 ```

-But what if we want a two-tone effect?
+But what if you want a two-tone effect?

 ![Two-tone effect using the Highlight and Outline components](images/highlight-outline/two-tone.png)